adityachandra1/backend-assign-pp/README.md

 npm start
 ```

 - 10 random authors and multiple book entries for each author will automatically be created whenever the server starts/restarts.
-(Done using Faker.js)
+(Using Faker.js)
-- Default password the the randomly generated accounts is "password".
+- Default password for the randomly generated accounts is "password".